Anke Birkenmaier

 About Anke Birkenmaier

-I am a scholar of modern Caribbean and Latin American literature and culture, and in studying these areas I have two major foci.
-I study literature in relation to other discourses such as anthropology, looking at the ways in which ideas about culture and race have evolved over time.
-My interest in media and sound studies has also led me to explore the ways in which the novel has entered in competition with other communication media, especially in the digital age.
+Anke Birkenmaier is currently serving as chair of the Spanish and Portuguese department in the College of Arts and Sciences at Indiana University.
+Birkenmaier is a scholar of modern Caribbean and Latin American literature and culture, and in studying these areas she has two major foci.
+She studies literature in relation to other discourses such as anthropology, looking at the ways in which ideas about culture and race have evolved over time.
+Her interest in media and sound studies has also led her to explore the ways in which the novel has entered in competition with other communication media.

-My book on Alejo Carpentier, Alejo Carpentier y la cultura del surrealismo en América Latina (2006) presented an analysis of the little known early years of Cuban writer Alejo Carpentier, when he engaged with “dissident” surrealists in Paris in the 1930s (Robert Desnos, the Collège de Sociologie, Antonin Artaud), and worked for the radio and advertising industry.
-I argue that Carpentiers cycle of American novels, written after his return to Latin America, was profoundly influenced both by the experience he gained as a sound engineer and by the creative potential of surrealism, despite his famous later denial of the movement.
+Alejo Carpentier y la cultura del surrealismo en América Latina (2006) presented an analysis of the little known early years of Cuban writer Alejo Carpentier, when he engaged with “dissident” surrealists in Paris in the 1930s (Robert Desnos, the Collège de Sociologie, Antonin Artaud), and worked for the radio and advertising industry.
+She argues that Carpentier’s cycle of American novels, written after his return to Latin America, was profoundly influenced both by the experience he gained as a sound engineer and by the creative potential of surrealism, despite his famous later denial of the movement.

-My second monograph, The Specter of Races.
+The Specter of Races.
 Latin American Anthropology and Literature between the Wars (2016) tells the story of the interconnected scientific and literary networks that established Latin American anthropology as a key discipline in the Americas from the 1920s onward.
-My book reconstructs two decades of scientific and literary collaborations in the service of anti-racist theories of Latin American culture.
-Yet even there, I argue, the persistence of biological notions of race and mestizaje has haunted Latin Americanists until today.
-Still, this Americanist network of the interwar years was transnational and driven by deep, both intellectual and political concerns, as my study of four key figures --Cuban intellectual Fernando Ortiz, Haitian scholar and novelist Jacques Roumain, French anthropologist and museum director Paul Rivet, and Brazilian scholar Gilberto Freyre—and their networks of scholars in France, Spain, and the United States shows.
+Her book reconstructs two decades of scientific and literary collaborations in the service of anti-racist theories of Latin American culture.
+Yet even there, she argues, the persistence of biological notions of race and mestizaje has haunted Latin Americanists until today.

 Specializations